Amazon Publisher Services include Transparent Ad Marketplace (TAM), Unified Ad Marketplace (UAM), and Shopping Insights.

 Amazon holds the third rank, after Google and Facebook, on the list of digital advertising platforms by market share.
-It is predicted to gain 9.7% of the US advertising market by 2021.
+It is predicted to gain a share of 12.7% of the US advertising market by 2022.

 Amazon’s sell-side business moved up from ninth position (in 2018) to second position (in 2019), just behind Google.

 This sudden boost tells that Amazon has been successful in offering improved and personalized features and services to its users.
 On top of that, the ease of use, security benefits, and auction dynamics makes it compete with Google.

 Looking at the industry trend – publishers readily adopting Amazon products – we created a quick guide to explain the services offered and their benefits.